SquidCoderIndustries/scripts/docs/entomb.rst

 ``entomb [<options>]``

-This script must be executed with either a unit's corpse or body part selected or with a unit ID specified.
-An unassigned tomb zone will then be assigned to the unit for burial and all its corpse and/or body parts will become valid items for interment.
+Select a unit's corpse or body part, or specify the unit's ID when executing this script to assign an unassigned tomb zone to the unit, and flag the unit's corpse as well as any severed body parts to become valid items for interment.

-Optionally, the zone ID may also be specified to assign a specific tomb zone to the unit.
+Optionally, specify the tomb zone's ID to assign a specific tomb zone to the unit.

 A non-citizen, non-resident, or non-pet unit that is still alive may even be assigned a tomb zone if they have lost any body part that can be placed inside a tomb, e.g. teeth or severed limbs.
-New corpse items after a tomb has already been assigned will not be properly interred until the script is executed again on either the unit, its corpse, or any of its body parts.
+New corpse items after a tomb has already been assigned will not be properly interred until the script is executed again with the unit ID specified, or the unit's corpse or any body part selected.

 If executed on slaughtered animals, all its butchering returns will become valid burial items and no longer usable for cooking or crafting.